The Loop, River Dart: Triple-drop / Triple-falls

 Each drop has small eddies on both sides of the river.
 The pool after the third drop is flat allowing boats and people to be rescued at the river bank.

-More grade I/II rapids follow before you reach the Spindryer.
+More grade I/II rapids follow before one reaches the Spindryer.

 Spindryer

-At high levels this rapid can be harder, especially if taken on river right, leaving you in the fast-rotating eddy the rapid is named after.
+At high levels, this rapid can be harder, especially if taken on river right, leaving the individual in the fast-rotating eddy the rapid is named after.
 If caught, a fast break-in is needed and possibly a surf across the wave that forms next to it.
 River left is the ideal place to aim for.